ilifu/ilifu_user_docs/docs/getting_started/container_environments.md

 ```

 The above command will run the CASA software within the `casa-stable` container environment and will allow the user to use the environment interactively.
-However, the primary use of the `exec` command is to execute scripts without interaction, for example on the SLURM cluster.
+However, the primary use of the `exec` command is to execute scripts without interaction, for example on the Slurm cluster.

 For further information on the software environments available on ilifu, including modules and virtual environments, please see the [Supported software environments](tech_docs/software_environments.md) documents.